 How long will my hot water bottle last?

 A common misconception is to wait until it leaks then buy a new hot water bottle.
 Not the most sensible plan and best not to wait for that precise moment, everything eventually wears out and timing of that depends on how often it's used and how well it's been looked after.
 Before it leaks there are tell-tale signs, look for thinning around the belly of the bottle, check for cracks and creases and take a minute to recall how long the bottle has been with you.
 A good quality hot water bottle with normal usage will last 2 to 3 years.
-If it's more than 3 years old then it's time to replace it.
+If it's been used for more than 3 years then it's time to replace it.
 There have been and always will be different grades and price points for all budgets on all sort of household goods.
 Higher quality items are better designed, finished and manufactured using higher grade components to last longer and will cost more than budget items.
-Cheap hot water bottles are purely made to hit a price point, they are not necessarily made to last but appeal to the budget market.
-Budget bottles need replacing 6 months up to maximum 2 years.
+A budget hot water bottle is often manufactured to hit a price point, they are not necessarily made to last but appeal to the budget market.
+A budget bottle may need replacing every 6 months up to maximum 2 years.

-Unlike food products that have a shelf life hot water bottles do not have a sell by date nor do they have a use by date.
-Most reputable sellers would not hold old stock, generally new lines, designs and styles arrive each autumn season and will last for that season.
-It would be rare for old stock to be found in stores.
-However, a bottle purchased years ago that has not been used but stored badly, i.e. in damp, humid, wet, hot or exposed to intense sunlight would perish.
-Even if not used bottles in poor condition could have weak spots that may prove dangerous if filled with hot water.
-Rubber is a natural substance that will perish over time regardless of use.
+Unlike food products that have a shelf life a hot water bottle does not have a sell by date nor do they have a use by date.
+Production is made in batches over several years, stored correctly they are safe, most reputable sellers would not hold very old stock, generally new lines, designs and styles arrive each autumn season to replace last season lines.
+With modern stock rotation it would be rare for a very old bottle to be found in stores.
+Worth knowing that a bottle purchased years ago that has not been used but stored badly, i.e. in damp, humid, wet, hot or exposed to intense sunlight would perish, but stored correctly it could be safe to use, just check before filling.
+A bottle in poor condition could have weak spots that may prove dangerous if filled with hot water.
+Rubber is a natural substance, once used it will perish over time.

 Does a hot water bottle help period pains?

-Hot water bottles have been used to help alleviate pain as Dr Brian King presented to the Physiological Society.
+We have heard that a hot water bottle has been used to help alleviate pain as Dr. Brian King presented to the Physiological Society.
 Reporting that the pain of colic, cystitis and menstrual period pain is caused by a temporary reduction in blood flow to organs, causing local tissue damage and activating pain receptors.
 The heat doesn't just provide comfort and have a placebo effect it actually deactivates the pain at a molecular level in much the same way as pharmaceutical painkillers work.
 We have discovered how this molecular process works menstrual pain is one of the most common gynaecological complaints in women of reproductive age.